Hal David: Career

+The Bacharach-David partnership, which had been long and both critically and financially successful, was effectively terminated by their experiences working on the score of their third musical.
+The 1973 musical film Lost Horizon was a critical and commercial disappointment.
+Increasing tensions between the two with regard to the work led to an exchange of lawsuits, destroying their professional relationship.
+Despite the professional split, Bacharach continued to acknowledge David’s contributions, frequently highlighting the lyrics of Alfie, which he described as “one of the best lyrics Hal, or anyone else, has written,” and calling the song “as close to the best [they] ever wrote.”

-David's work with other composers includes Albert Hammond for Willie Nelson and Julio Iglesias's "To All the Girls I've Loved Before"; Sarah Vaughan's "Broken Hearted Melody", with Sherman Edwards; the 1962 Joanie Sommers hit "Johnny Get Angry" also with Edwards; and "99 Miles From L.A." with Albert Hammond, recorded by Hammond and later Art Garfunkel.
-With Paul Hampton, David co-wrote the country standard "Sea of Heartbreak", a hit for Don Gibson and others, and, with Archie Jordan, the top 20, Ronnie Milsap hit, "It Was Almost Like a Song".
+David worked successfully as a lyricist with other composers before, during and after his time with Bacharach.
+Perhaps his best known non-Bacharach song was "To All the Girls I've Loved Before", with music by Albert Hammond, which was a hit for Willie Nelson and Julio Iglesias.
+He also wrote Sarah Vaughan's "Broken Hearted Melody", with Sherman Edwards; the 1962 Joanie Sommers hit "Johnny Get Angry" also with Edwards; and "99 Miles From L.A." with Albert Hammond, recorded by Hammond and later Art Garfunkel.
+With Paul Hampton, David co-wrote the country standard "Sea of Heartbreak", a hit for Don Gibson and others, and, with Archie Jordan, the top 20 Ronnie Milsap hit, "It Was Almost Like a Song".

 David contributed lyrics to three James Bond film themes—in addition to "The Look of Love" from Casino Royale (1967) with Bacharach, he wrote "We Have All the Time in the World", with John Barry and sung by Louis Armstrong for the 1969 film On Her Majesty's Secret Service, and in 1979, "Moonraker", also with Barry, sung by Bond regular Shirley Bassey for the film of the same name.

 David and Bacharach were awarded the 2011 Gershwin Prize for Popular Song, bestowed by the Library of Congress, the first time a songwriting team was given the honor.
 David was recuperating from an illness and was unable to attend the Washington D.C. presentation ceremony in May 2012.

 The television tribute, What the World Needs Now: Words by Hal David was aired on public television stations and released on home video in 2019.
 The program was hosted by Bette Midler and contained archival interviews with Hal David, and commentary, tributes, and archival performances with Burt Bacharach, Dionne Warwick, Valerie Simpson, Barbra Streisand, Cher, Dusty Springfield, B.J.
 Thomas, and Glen Campbell.